Lexxeous/technical_references/Assembly/x86_64/Intel/README.md

 | General Segment |   FS   |   80386+   |
 | General Segment |   GS   |   80386+   |

-`eax` (`rax`) is the default register that will be the return value for a function call.

-`edi` (`rdi`), by default, contains the number of arguments passed into the function.

-`esi` (`rsi`), by default, contains a memory address pointer that points to the beginning of the argument array.

 > There is only a subset of registers that are preserved through external function calls (`rbp`, `rbx`, `r12`, `r13`, `r14`, & `r15`). **All other registers value are not guarunteed to stay the same through calls to external functions.
 All other register values can potentially be clobbered.** To avoid data corruption, you must learn what registers are clobbered for certain external function calls.

+`eax` (`rax`) is the default register that will be the return value for a function call.

+`edi` (`rdi`), by default, contains the number of arguments passed into the function (`argc`).

+`esi` (`rsi`), by default, contains a memory address pointer that points to the beginning of the argument array (`argv[]`).
+Effectively, is an array of `char*` datatypes, meaning that it is of type `char**`.

+> **DO NOT** use `esp` as the stack pointer when doing 64-bit address computations!
+The register `esp` is a lingering by-product of working with 32-bit computers.
+If you use `esp`, it will point to an incorrect address because the upper 32 bits are not being taken into consideration.

 ### Addressing: